dixonary/harkov/README.md

 ## Examples

 Here are some produced examples.
+The chain is produced over CMU pronunciations, so you'll have to use your imagination with the spelling.

 ```
 L OW1 L AY1 B IH1 K T AH0 N